FAMU-FSU-STRIDe/SELQIE-LITE/README.md

 ### `selqie_ui`

 A ROS 2 entry point that opens an interactive SELQIE motor console.
-It publishes MIT commands to each `/motorX/mit_cmd` topic, handles special commands like `start`, `zero`, and `exit`, and prints recent `MotorState` feedback.
-Run it
+It targets the Servo-mode driver, publishing to `/motorX/servo_cmd` with helpers for duty, current, ERPM, position, or combined position/speed requests while still handling special commands like `start`, `zero`, and `exit` and printing recent `MotorState` feedback.
+Run it via:
-via:

 ```bash
 ros2 run selqie_ui selqie_terminal